John Webb Singer: The first metalwork

-in castings for the ecclesiastical side of the business, but then proved invaluable when statuary was requested when sand-casting was essential.
+in castings for the ecclesiastical side of the business.
+They proved invaluable when statuary was requested that required sand-casting.

 "Mr J W Singer, of the Market Place, Froome, has been engaged, for the last twelve years, in the manufacture of medieval metal work, in silver, brass, and iron, which has been principally employed for ecclesiastical purposes.
 Nearly one hundred places of worship and other public edifices have been supplied by him......Hundreds of candlesticks, etc., of exquisite workmanship, have been sent to Oxford alone, where they are extensively used in the Colleges.
 Mr Singer is at present engaged in manufacturing enamelled medieval jewellery in silver....From fifteen to twenty hands are generally employed....The articles mostly manufactured are altar-rails and standards, gates, and candlesticks....The great merit of Mr Singer's productions is the variety and taste of his designs, all of which are the result of his own genius...."

 On one occasion a local, titled lady brought back some brasswork from Italy and inquired Singer of its antiquity.
 He replied “Only about five or six months”.
 It had been cast in his foundry and sent to Italy.

 He travelled extensively on the continent throughout his working life, partly to add to his magpie collections of jewellery, partly to study alternative techniques and designs.
 His work was shown at international exhibitions to general acclaim: Paris 1855, Manchester 1857, London 1862, Paris 1867, London 1871 and 1872.

-In 1864, he founded the Frome Art School, using his own home for the first classes, visiting the South Kensington Art Schools in London for guidance on syllabus and exams.
-He wanted to apprentice pupils from the Frome Blue Coat School, needing artist craftsmen, skilled in creative design and not just in mechanical production.
+In 1864, he founded the Frome Art School, using his own home for the first classes, and visiting the South Kensington Art Schools in London for guidance on syllabus and exams.
+He wanted to apprentice pupils from the Frome Blue Coat School, as he needed artist craftsmen, skilled in creative design and not just in mechanical production.
 The project ultimately failed under economic pressures; he was innovating well in advance of the Arts & Crafts Movement under the leadership of Morris and Ruskin.
 In 1902 his educational foresight led to the School of Art and Science, built in Park Road, which ultimately formed the core of the later Technical College.

+Public service

 Singer was much engaged in public service.
 He enrolled in the Frome Volunteers in 1860, when a war with France seemed likely.
 He served for twenty years and became a Colour Sergeant.
 He was a Trustee of the Frome Charities.
 He was elected to the Local Board in 1882 and again in 1888.
 At the Keyford Asylum, he donated money for girls of good character to receive a marriage portion.
 As a former pupil of the Blue School, he gave money for boys to learn swimming at the newly opened Victoria Jubilee Public Baths.
 He wrote articles for the local newspapers on the lives and deeds of leading people of his day and in the past: he called them 'Frome Worthies'.